Health Sciences Research Honours C H (11693.1)

 This unit contains participatory elements which are vital to the learning outcomes of this unit, for yourself and other students.
 Except in the case of extenuating circumstances 100% participation is expected in all presentations.
 It is expected that students unable to attend any of these activities inform the unit convenor as soon as practical, by telephone or email and by submitting an absence form.

 Student projects will often utilise space and equipment at the University of Canberra or partner organisation.
 Use of this space and equipment is generally subject to training and approval such as familiarity with occupational health and safety issues.
-Students should check with relevant staff if this applies to them and undergo appropriate process.
+Students should check with relevant staff if this applies to them and undergo appropriate processes.

 Required IT skills